syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 Sound annotation is used to play the sound clip in the PDF Document.

-The following code example explains how to add a sound annotation in a PDF document using [PdfSoundAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfSoundAnnotation.html) class.
+The following code example explains how to add a sound annotation in a PDF document using [PdfSoundAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfSoundAnnotation.html).
 {% tabs %}
 {% highlight c# tabtitle="C#" %}